zephyrproject-rtos/zephyr/doc/board/frdm_k64f.rst

 Other hardware features are not currently supported by the Zephyr kernel.
-See `vendor documentation`_ for a complete list of Freescale FRDM-K64F board hardware features.
+See `vendor documentation`_ for a complete list of
+NXP FRDM-K64F board hardware features.

 .. _vendor documentation: http://infocenter.arm.com/help/topic/com.arm.doc.dui0552a/DUI0552A_cortex_m3_dgug.pdf